haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests

+BUG/PERFORMANCE: onSet gets called even if the new value is the same as the old
 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)

 unit tests: edge cases with recording edits